‘I always believed in the North East’ – Boris Johnson’s message as Nissan announce £1billion battery plant

-‘I always believed in the people of the North East’ – Boris Johnson’s message as Nissan announce £1billion battery plant for Sunderland
+‘I always believed in the people of the North East’ – Boris Johnson’s message as he visits Nissan's Sunderland plant on historic day

 The Prime Minister has urged people to put the Brexit argument “behind them” when visiting Sunderland’s Nissan plant following the announcement that a new electric model and battery plant will be built on Wearside.